QGAN2019/Long_Jump_Feature_Estimation/data/readme.txt

-The foot ground contact and 3D pose estimations (given by MHFormer: Li, Wenhao, et al. "Mhformer: Multi-hypothesis transformer for 3d human pose estimation."
-Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
-2022.)
+The foot ground contact, bounding box (by YOLOv6) and 3D pose estimations (by MHFormer)